 2. People have to be able to follow your story-line.
 So be aware of the bridges between content elements, they help to make your story flow.
 Even though this sounds so logical, I still see startups struggle in meetups with investors.
 It often remains unclear what a startup actually does, what problem they solve and what results they bring.

-3. Work on your delivery by practicing out loud and don’t forget emotion is key.
+3. Work on your delivery by practising out loud and don’t forget emotion is key.
 Be yourself when you present, people notice when you are not being real.

 4. What are 3 lessons for founders you learned over the years of working with startups?